 You actually MAKE money in the median case during retirement.
 And not a little, a lot.
 3x lot!

 Of course, that’s the median, and the variance is large, including 4 percent of years analyzed which ended negatively because the portfolio wasn’t enough to last 30 years in the first place.

 In more recent years, one of Bengen’s colleagues Wade Pfau updated that original study to extend through 2014, which factors in the financial meltdown of 2008.

 As you can see, the numbers change a little bit, but the shape of the “curves” don’t fundamentally shift.

 Pfau says that’s because the portfolio’s longevity is more dependent on how the early years perform than later years.
 He says the data show that “the wealth remaining 10 years after retirement combined with the cumulative inflation during those 10 years can explain 80 percent of the variation in a retiree’s maximum sustainable withdrawal rate after 30 years.”

-So, if you can get through the first third of retirement without your portfolio getting hammered by either a stock crash or runaway inflation or excessive withdrawals, then your chances of your portfolio lasting through the end skyrocket.
-The first third of your runway matters the most.
+So, if you can get through the first 10 years of retirement without your portfolio getting hammered by either a stock crash or runaway inflation or excessive withdrawals, then your chances of your portfolio lasting through the end skyrocket.
+The first 10 years of your runway matters most.

 You can help assure a good outcome with some planning.

 For instance, as mentioned above, say you want to travel long-term in retirement.
 With a 30, 40, 50 year retirement horizon, you’ve got plenty of time to see it all.

 While you can’t control stock performance or inflation, you can cushion your withdrawals by front loading inexpensive countries in the early years to increase your portfolio’s runway.
 You’re not giving up any travels to Paris or Rome; you’re just shifting the sequence.